What is the Pupil Premium Grant?

 For more information, please contact Paul McFadden, Senior Deputy Headteacher, Olney campus.

 ALL INFORMATION ABOUT STUDENTS WILL BE TREATED IN THE STRICTEST CONFIDENCE.

 The Funding - Our Aims

-Funding for 2018/19 is expected to total a minimum of £220,000.
-This will be spent on targeted additional support strategies and interventions resulting in every student, however financially disadvantaged, being able to:
+The PPG will be spent on targeted additional support strategies and interventions resulting in every pupil, however financially disadvantaged, being able to: